ShinySideDown13/steam-using-gamescope-guide/docs/GUIDE.md

   >
   > `exit 0;`

 * This part is optional, but is useful to ensure the right environment is set when running the script to exit immediately on error.
-Using the code editor, create a new file called `jupier-biosupdate` in the `Developer/steamos-polkit-helpers` folder, add the following lines to the file and then save the file
+Using the code editor, create a new file called `jupiter-biosupdate` in the `Developer/steamos-polkit-helpers` folder, add the following lines to the file and then save the file

-  > `~/Developer/steamos-polkit-helpers/jupier-biosupdate`
+  > `~/Developer/steamos-polkit-helpers/jupiter-biosupdate`
   >
   > ---
   >